radtkedev/ansible-role-base/README.md

 docker_configure: "true"
 ```

 Install the tailscale repository and package.
 After this, a prompt to enter an auth key will appear.
+Tailscale can be configured to advertise as an exit node with the option below
 ```
 tailscale_configure: "true"
+tailscale_exit_node: "true"
 ```